 Here’s what you need to know about the Roth IRA:

 1. Roth IRA Contributions Are Not Tax-Deductible, Grow Tax-Free

 Unlike contributions to traditional IRAs or 401(k)s, contributions to a Roth IRA are made post-tax – that is, after you already paid taxes on that income.
 But while contributions are not tax-deductible, the growth on these contributions is tax-free.

-2. You Can Withdraw Your Contributions Out at Any Time
+2. You Can Withdraw Contributions Out at Any Time

 While contributions to tax-deferred accounts like a traditional IRA typically can’t be withdrawn without paying taxes and a penalty, withdrawals of Roth contributions (but not earnings) are tax- and penalty-free at any time.
-If you’re counting on your retirement savings to get you through a pre-retirement financial emergency, you’ll want to have a Roth IRA as part of your portfolio.
+If your financial plan involves relying on your retirement savings to get you through a pre-retirement financial emergency, you should have a Roth IRA as part of your portfolio.

 3. …But Not Your Earnings

-Roth IRA earnings are subject to withdrawal restrictions, however.
+While you can withdraw contributions easily, Roth IRA earnings are subject to withdrawal restrictions.
 In general, the only way to avoid taxes and penalties is to be over 59 ½ and the Roth IRA account has to be at least five years old.
 If you’re 59 or under, there are qualifying exemptions that may allow you to avoid withdrawal penalties, but you will still be subject to taxes if you had the account for less than five years.

 4. There Is No Age Limit For Contributions

 As you approach and enter retirement age, the government begins to curtail your ability to contribute to tax-deferred accounts.
 With a traditional IRAs, for example, you’re no longer able to make contributions after you turn 72.
 With a Roth, you can keep contributing as long as you’re able, regardless of age.